zsusag/GrinHC/README.md

 ```

 ## Changelog
+### [final-project] - 2018-03-16
+#### New Features
+* Added ability to declare and instantiate custom algebraic data types
+* Added pattern matching over pairs and algebraic data types
+#### Changes to Existing Features
+* Added a new type, `D`, which signifies the type of an algebraic data type named `D` where `D` is any uppercase identifier
+* Expanded test suite to test invocations of algebraic data types and pattern matching over pairs and algebraic data types
+#### Known Bugs
+* Pattern matching over lists does not work correctly right now unless you create a `Lst` algebraic data type
 ### [assignment-06] — 2018-03-07
 #### New Features
 * Added the concept of an environment to keep track of `ref`s (aka state eww).